h-REA/hREA/docs/README.md

 	console.error(require('util').inspect(something, { depth: null, colors: true }))
 	```

 Debug output from the Holochain conductor can be noisy, which is why all test scripts coded in `package.json` pipe the test output to [faucet](https://github.com/substack/faucet).
-Remember that you can always add nonsense strings to your debug output and pipe things into `| grep 'XXXX'` instead of `| faucet` if you need to locate something specific and the text is overwhelming.
+Remember that you can always add nonsense strings to your debug output and pipe things into `| grep 'XXXX'` instead of `| npx faucet` if you need to locate something specific and the text is overwhelming.

 ### Advanced execution